Presumptive Eligibility Providers

 About presumptive eligibility Medicaid

-Presumptive eligibility Medicaid is immediate, temporary health coverage for eligible individuals receiving care.
+Presumptive eligibility Medicaid is immediate, temporary health coverage for eligible people receiving care.
 This coverage is short term, but the application will also be used to determine a customer’s eligibility for long-term health coverage.

 Hospital corridor